-The report can be downloaded from the EPBA website via this link.
+The report can be downloaded via the EPBA website – link to the report.

 For more information contact:

 +32 2 761 16 02